20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 13. Put off

-Meaning: postpone; make someone dislike something
+Meaning: postpone; make someone lose interest in something

 Examples: